 I’m nearly finished hand-turning the raised beds.
 Amendments added: azomite, alfalfa pellets, and worm castings.
 I will still buy a few truckloads of soil yet.
 My beds are thin.
 The soil is nutrient deficient in nitrogen.
 (We did the soil test in ‘botany’ class today).

 (Disadvantage of alfalfa pellets: the deer like them, yet another draw for those gals to hang here)

 After sprinkling red wrigglers in my compost bin last fall, I was delighted to discover they happily overwintered.
 Though yuck, the rot, but yay, so many worms!
 I am throwing them into each of my garden beds to aerate and poop to their heart’s content.
 Definitely a goal next winter: an indoor worm farm.

 When you live on a rock, you need to get creative with soil.
 I am making lasagne beds for new perennial gardens.

 Vegetable Garden planting

-We soaked sweet pea, snow pea and green pea seeds for direct ground sowing — completed today with my little botany student helpers.
-(If the snow wasn’t still here, I would have planted them a couple weeks ago already.)
+We soaked sweet pea, snow pea, and green pea seeds for direct ground sowing — completed today with my little botany student helpers.
+(If the snow wasn’t still here, I would have planted them a couple of weeks ago already.)
 Zone 6, woot woot.